statelyai/xstate-tools/.changeset/calm-balloons-ring.md

 '@xstate/machine-extractor': minor
 ---

-Parse machine context into an object
+Extract machine context into an object